winniec228/Business-Analytics-Nanodegree-Project/README.md

      • Combining data tables using SQL joins
      • Aggregating data in SQL including COUNT, SUM, MIN, MAX and AVERAGE
      • Writing WHERE, GROUP BY, DISTINCT and HAVING
-     • Using Subquries
+     • Using Subqueries

-This course also covers SQL funtions with DATE, CASE, POSION & STRPOS, CONCAT, CAST, COALESCE and window functions with PARTITION.
+This course also covers SQL funtions with DATE, CASE, POSITION & STRPOS, CONCAT, CAST, COALESCE and window functions with PARTITION.

 ### [Data Visualization]
 Learn to apply design and visualization principles to create impactful data visualizations, build data dashboards, and tell stories with data.